77meow/portfolio/README.md

 # Things to improve

--leave the background as blank
+- leave the background as blank
 - delete numbers labelled on the two lines
 - change the colors to blue and grey
 - change the lines into dotted lines